 Then along came a show on the Fox network called Sightings, presented in a straightforward “newsmagazine” format.
 I didn’t actually catch this show until the end of its run in 1996, but this was the first show I can recall that actually showed footage of “paranormal investigators” plying their trade.
 It was the first time I heard an “EVP” (electronic voice phenomenon, where an audio recording device is left running to capture voices that may not be audible to the human ear.)
 Hearing those ghostly voices on that tape reduced me once again to the quivering seven-year-old watching a cheesy Bigfoot movie.
 The gates slowly began opening on paranormal cable shows in the late 90s.
 The History Channel’s Haunted History became a favorite of mine.

 In those days, I would generally get off work after midnight, and my girlfriend at the time — I was her ride home to our tiny college apartment — was often even later.
 I would listen to the car radio as I waited for her to finish her super-late shift duties at the local Native American casino.
-That’s when I got hooked on the paranormal call-in show Coast to Coast AM on the car radio.
+That’s when I got hooked on the paranormal call-in show Coast to Coast AM.
 The show, which still runs weeknights from 1AM to 5AM, was known for taking unscreened calls, and for host Art Bell’s patient acceptance of whatever nonsense the caller was spewing.
 90% of the callers were obviously bugshit insane tinfoil-hat conspiracy froot loops, but there was occasionally a genuinely spine-chilling story.
 We would get home and huddle under the covers, continuing to listen to stories of chemtrails and lizard people on the clock radio until we fell asleep in the wee hours.
 Good times.

 Speaking of stories, in the early 2000s I got hooked on the “submit your true ghost story” website theshadowlands.net.
 There was some great stuff on there, particularly the earlier entries, but it has a huge archive, and the webmaster does not have time to copy-edit the submissions.
 It became wearisome plowing through submissions that eschewed punctuation entirely (a whole story would appear as one long sentence), were screaming in ALL CAPS, or had so many spelling errors that it was illegible.
 Also, as one works backwards from the original postings to more recent stuff, it becomes clear that more and more of the stories are submitted by over-dramatic 13- to 17-year-olds.